panoptic-labs/docs/docs/faq/faq.md

 <details>
 <summary>What tokens can I trade options on?</summary>
-Any token pair on Uniswap V3.
+Any ERC20 tokens.
 The Panoptic protocol enables permissionless options trading for longtail assets just as Uniswap allows for permissionless spot trading for longtail assets.
 </details>

 <details>